Person-Centered Planning (PCP)

 Person-centered planning (PCP) is the foundation of the Self-Determination Program (SDP).
 It outlines the participant’s goals, preferences, strengths, and the support needed to live a fulfilling life.

-1. Home and Living Situation
+1. Home and Living Situation:

 -